Predicting Distributions of Physical Activity Profiles in the NHANES Database Using a Partially Linear Fr\'echet Single Index Model: Introduction

-This work is motivated by the desire to uncover factors that characterize the physical activity patterns of the American population recorded with the new distributional representation.
+This work is motivated by the desire to uncover factors that are associated with the physical activity patterns of the American population, where these patterns are reprsented as distributional data objects.
 As energetic expenditure behaves nonlinearly with age \cite{https://doi.org/10.1111/j.1532-5415.2012.04153.x}, and other anthropometrical measures \cite{mehta2017physiological}, more advanced and flexible regression models are required to overcome the limitations of the linear model.
-Here, in order to provide a good balance between the advantages and disadvantages of linear models and non-linear models, we build on the partially linear model for scalar responses \cite{liang2010estimation} and propose the first Partially Linear Fe\'echet Single Index model.
-As in the scalar response case, this can be viewed as an extension of the recently proposed global Fréchet regression and Fréchet single index models \cite{petersen2019,bhattacharjee2021single,ghosal2021fr}.
-We incorporate the survey weights from the complex survey design of the NHANES into the model estimation to obtain reliable population-based results according to the composition of the US population \cite{lumley2010svy}.
+Here, to provide a good balance between the advantages and disadvantages of linear and nonlinear models, the proposed model extends the partially linear model for scalar responses \cite{liang2010estimation} to the case of a distributional response object, yielding a partially linear Fréchet single index model.
+As in the scalar response case, this can be viewed as an extension of the recently proposed global Fréchet regression and Fréchet single index models.
+Furthermore, the survey weights from the complex survey design of the NHANES are incorporated into the model estimation to obtain reliable population-based results according to the composition of the US population \cite{lumley2010svy}.

-From a public health point of view, the proposed model is attractive because it elucidates the impact certain variables exert on the American population's physical activity levels in all ranges of accelerometer intensities.
+From a public health point of view, the proposed model is attractive because it elucidates the impact certain variables exert on the American population's average physical activity level profiles along the full range of accelerometer intensities.
 Moreover, these new findings can help to refine and plan specific health interventions that reduce the gap in physical inactivity in different US sub-populations.
 For example, one of the follow-up analyses conducted herein extracts clinical phenotypes of individuals to characterize the patients who are more or less active than predicted by the regression model.

 The structure of the paper is as follows.
 Section \ref{sec:nhanes} introduces the NHANES data that will be analyzed, together with a background of the physical activity distributional representations.
 Section \ref{sec:algorithm} introduces the model and an efficient, spline-based estimator.
 Section \ref{sec:results} reports the various analyses performed.
 Finally, Section \ref{sec:disc} discusses the results from a public health perspective, this paper's role in the broader statistical literature on regression models in metric spaces, and its opportunities in the medical field to analyze other complex statistical objects.